Tamsin Stuart Art

 That's the beauty of artistic licence.
 They have in Leckhampton and Chedworth so that's good enough for me.

-My starting point for this was an inspiring image by wildlife photographer Matthew Cottrel.
+My starting point for this was an inspiring image by wildlife photographer Matthew Cottrell.

 And I merged it with a view from the balcony of the pump room because I love the perspective.

-Also wanted the cold stillness of the state to contrast with the shine and swoop of this mesmerising bird of prey.
+Also wanted the cold stillness of the statue to contrast with the shine and swoop of this mesmerising bird of prey.

 Air